-- 7.1 Smoking, vaping, alcohol and illegal substances are prohibited at all Trust sites and during individuals contracted hours and/or whilst undertaking their service/assignment. - 7.2 You will not smoke or vape or consume alcohol or any illegal substances whilst representing the school or Trust in any capacity, such as at a school fair, or when on educational visits and trips even if the venue has a licence. - 7.3 The taking of illegal drugs or alcohol during working hours is unacceptable and will not be tolerated.
-You must never attend work under the influence of alcohol or illegal drugs.
+- 7.1 Smoking, vaping, alcohol and illegal substances are prohibited at all Trust sites and during individuals contracted hours and/or whilst undertaking their service/assignment. - 7.2 You will not smoke or vape or consume alcohol or any illegal substances whilst representing the school or Trust in any capacity, such as at a school fair, or when on educational visits and trips even if the venue has a licence.
+If you are on a residential trip for one night or more and are not representing the school or Trust e.g. allocated break, smoking or vaping is permitted out of pupil sight in designated areas where it is permitted.

-7.4 If alcohol or drug usage impacts on your performance, the school has the right to discuss the matter with you and take appropriate action.
+- 7.3 The taking of illegal drugs or alcohol during working hours is unacceptable and will not be tolerated.
+You must never attend work under the influence of alcohol or illegal drugs. - 7.4 If alcohol or drug usage impacts on your performance, the school has the right to discuss the matter with you and take appropriate action.
 For employees such action will be in accordance with the school's disciplinary procedures, including referral to the police.
 Please also refer to the DDAT Substance Misuse Policy.